nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Compatibility notes:
 - On Windows, the SSL library now checks for valid certificates.
-  It uses the `cacert.pem` file for this purpose which was extracted from `https://curl.se/ca/cacert.pem`.
+  For this purpose it uses the `cacert.pem` file, which was extracted from `https://curl.se/ca/cacert.pem`.
 Besides the OpenSSL DLLs (e.g. `libssl-1_1-x64.dll`, `libcrypto-1_1-x64.dll`) you now also need to ship `cacert.pem` with your `.exe` file.